AAkira/ExpandableLayout/README.md

 expandableLayout.setListener(new ExpandableLayoutListener() {
     @Override
     public void onAnimationStart() {
     }

     @Override
     public void onAnimationEnd() {
     }

+    // You can get notification that your expandable layout is going to open or close.
+    // So, you can set the animation synchronized with expanding animation.
     @Override
     public void onPreOpen() {
     }